BoazOrel/Business-Decisions-using-data/README.md

 # Business-Decisions-using-data
 This project focuses on A/B testing
-The data for this project is in the 3 .csv files
+The data for this project is in the three csv files